prasunnyD/Home-Service-Robot/README.md

 # Home-Service-Robot
 ### Project Purpose
-This project simulates an autonomous robot that picks up an object and drop it off at predetermined locations.
+This project simulates an autonomous robot that picks up an object and drops it off at predetermined locations.

 ### Packages Used:
 #### Ros Packages